thingsdb/ThingsDocs/v0/content/watching/on-update.md

 An update event is pushed when changes are made to a `thing` you are watching.
 Nested things need to be watched separately.

-The event contains the Thing ID (`#`), an event number, and an *jobs* array containing all the mutations which are applied to the thing in the order as they are put in the array.
+The event contains the Thing ID (`#`), an event number, and a *jobs* array containing all the mutations to the thing in the  applied order.

 ```json
 {